 $> ndb_mgmd --initial -f /var/lib/mysql-cluster/config.ini

 The first time that it is started, ndb_mgmd must be told where to find its configuration file, using the

---config-fileoption.
-(See Section 6.4, “ndb_mgmd — The NDB Cluster Management Server Daemon”, for details.)
+--reloadalso be specified; see Section 5.4, “ndb_mgmd — The NDB Cluster Management Server Daemon”, for details.

 On each of the data node hosts, run this command to start the ndbd process: